Björn Wirdheim

 Björn Karl Mikael Wirdheim (born 4 April 1980) is a Swedish professional racing driver.
 His main achievement to date is becoming the European Le Mans Series champion in 2015.
 He previously won the International Formula 3000 title in 2003, tested for the Jaguar F1 Team, and twice finished runner-up in Super GT's GT300 class.

-He is the son of Örnulf Wirdheim, also a racing driver.
+Wirdheim is the son of Örnulf Wirdheim, also a racing driver.

 Career

 Born in Växjö, Wirdheim began racing karts at age ten, until the age of fifteen, winning the Southern Swedish Karting Championship.
 In 1996, he progressed to single-seaters in Swedish Formula Ford 1600 Junior Championship where he took the championship title in 1997 with 17 wins.
-In 1998 and 1999 he raced in the Formula Palmer Audi Championship, achieving two podium finishes.
+In 1998 and 1999, he raced in the Formula Palmer Audi Championship, achieving two podium finishes.

 International Formula 3000

 Wirdheim driving for Arden at the Hungary round of the 2003 International Formula 3000 season.

-In 2000, he switched to the German Formula Three Championship.
+In 2000, Wirdheim switched to the German Formula Three Championship.
 Then, during 2001 in addition to winning at Nürburgring and A1-Ring, he took three pole positions including one at Macau Grand Prix.
 For the season of 2002 Wirdheim switched, this time to International Formula 3000, joining Arden International.
 He finished fourth overall, in addition to being named Rookie of the Year, and helping Arden to win the team title in the championship.

 Wirdheim stayed with Arden in the following season of 2003 that would prove successful both for the team and driver.
 He dominated the championship so much that an obligatory pit stop for tire change was introduced at the end of the season in an attempt to level the advantage, but Arden managed to do better pit-stops overall than other teams and still came out on top.
 Wirdheim became the first Swede to win the championship in its 19-year history, breaking Justin Wilson's previous record of most points won in one season of the series.
 However, at Monaco, when driving to an easy win on the streets of Monte Carlo, Wirdheim slowed down to wave at his pit-crew believing he already had taken the chequered flag and was overtaken by Nicolas Kiesa, metres away from the actual finish line.

 Wirdheim as Jaguar's third driver at the 2004 French Grand Prix.

 At the end of 2003, Wirdheim had been noticed by several Formula One team bosses, giving him opportunity to test with both Jordan and BAR.
 After turning down an offer to drive Champ Car, Wirdheim signed with Jaguar as third driver performing the Friday testing for the team at Formula One Grand Prix weekends during the 2004 season.